Victorian era: Religion and social issues

-The growing middle class and strong evangelical movement placed great emphasis on a respectable and moral code of behaviour.
+The growing middle class and the strong evangelical movement placed great emphasis on a respectable, moral code of behaviour.
 This included features such as charity, personal responsibility, controlled habits, (Note: Avoiding addictions such as alcoholism and excessive gambling) child discipline and self-criticism.
 As well as personal improvement, importance was given to social reform.
 Utilitarianism was another philosophy that saw itself as based on science rather than on morality, but also emphasised social progress.
 An alliance formed between these two ideological strands.
 The reformers emphasised causes such as improving the conditions of women and children, giving police reform priority over harsh punishment to prevent crime, religious equality, and political reform in order to establish a democracy.
 The political legacy of the reform movement was to link the nonconformists (part of the evangelical movement) in England and Wales with the Liberal Party.
 This continued until the First World War.
 The Presbyterians played a similar role as a religious voice for reform in Scotland.

 Religion was politically controversial during this era, with Nonconformists pushing for the disestablishment of the Church of England.
 Nonconformists comprised about half of church attendees in England in 1851, (Note: They were a clear majority in Wales.
 Scotland and Ireland had separate religious cultures.) and gradually the legal discrimination that had been established against them outside of Scotland was removed.
 Legal restrictions on Roman Catholics were also largely removed.
 The number of Catholics grew in Great Britain due to conversions and immigration from Ireland.
 Secularism and doubts about the accuracy of the Old Testament grew among people with higher levels of education.
 Northern English and Scottish academics tended to be more religiously conservative, whilst agnosticism and even atheism (though its promotion was illegal) gained appeal among academics in the south.
 Historians refer to a 'Victorian Crisis of Faith', a period when religious views had to readjust to accommodate new scientific knowledge and criticism of the Bible.